zacjiang/GMA/README.md

 ## Acknowledgement
 The overall code framework is adapted from [RAFT](https://github.com/princeton-vl/RAFT).
 We thank the authors for the contribution.
+We also thank [Phil Wang](https://github.com/lucidrains) for open-sourcing transformer implementations.